apify/apify-docs/sources/academy/glossary/tools/user_agent_switcher.md

 ---
 title: User-Agent Switcher
-description: Learn how to easily switch your User-Agent header to different values in order to monitor how a certain site responds to the changes.
+description: Learn how to switch your User-Agent header to different values in order to monitor how a certain site responds to the changes.
 sidebar_position: 9.8
 slug: /tools/user-agent-switcher
 ---

 # User-Agent Switcher

-**Learn how to easily switch your User-Agent header to different values in order to monitor how a certain site responds to the changes.**
+**Learn how to switch your User-Agent header to different values in order to monitor how a certain site responds to the changes.**

 ---